VikParuchuri/libgen_to_txt/README.md

 - `python download_and_clean.py` to download and clean the data
   - `--workers` to control number of download workers
   - `--max` controls how many chunks at most to process (for testing)
+  - `--no_download` to only process libgen chunks that exist on the seedback

 You should see progress information printed out - it will take several days to weeks to finish depending on bandwidth.
 Check the `txt` and `processed` folders to monitor.